Qinaii/qtracker-spaceaces/README.md

 - Windows 10 or 11 (64-bit)
 - Space Aces installed and logged in (token is read from local Space Aces storage)
+- Internet access for the Space Aces API

 ## Data and privacy

 All config and history stay on your PC:

 `%APPDATA%\qTracker\`

+- `config.json` - settings
+- `history.jsonl` / `sessions.json` - analytics
+- `faction_aliases.json` - local faction icon cache helpers
+- activity files for mob and resource history

+qTracker talks only to the Space Aces API with your local login token.
+Nothing is uploaded to Qinaii Labs.

 See **Privacy** in the app for policy and terms.

 ## Troubleshooting